 Writing a draft can be daunting.
 But after taking notes and using writing exercises you’ll have the material you need to begin.

 Write clear, short paragraphs, and cover all required information.
 Personal writing will captivate your audience.
 Write as if you are talking to a friend.
-Paint a clear picture of your proposal by using simple but descriptive language.
+Paint a clear picture of your art grant proposal by using simple but descriptive language.
 Build on what is unique about you and your project.